tymaestro/Battleships-Game/README.md

 ## Acknowledgements

-Thank you to my mentor who gave me very helpful feedback and was very encouraging during our mentor sessions.
+A very big thank you to my mentor who gave me very helpful feedback and was very encouraging during our mentor sessions.

 Also, a big thank you to the Slack community over the course of this entire module.